-When Mike and I got home from Colorado, we decided to go through our kitchen cabinets.
-A question that we found ourselves asking a lot was, “Why do we have so much stuff?”
+Mike and I recently decided to clean out our kitchen cabinets.
+Have you done this before?
+It was a mess!
+We found ourselves asking, “Why do we have sooooooo much stuff?”

-When it comes to being organized, I believe that simplicity is key and our kitchen was far from simple once we had everything out in the open.
-We decided to simplify by getting rid of things we never use or don’t need.
-It has made such a difference for me.
-Not just with my photography and blog work, but also with our everyday cooking.
+When it comes to being organized, I like to keep it simple and not have so much stuff.
+We decided it was time to get rid of things we never use or don’t need anymore.
+It has made such a refreshing difference in our kitchen and with our everyday cooking.

-It is a large machine, but it’s only two parts, so it’s easy to take apart and store if you don’t have the counter space.
-I’m leaving mine out for now.
-The stainless steel and digital touch screen look beautiful and everyone asks about it.
-And, although I’m a food photographer by trade, this machine is bringing me to new heights as a home cook.
+I will say that this is a large machine.
+But, the good news is, it’s only two pieces!
+This makes it easy to take apart and store if you don’t have the counter space for it.
+I’m leaving mine out on the counter for now.
+The stainless steel and digital touch screen look beautiful and everyone who stops by asks about it.
+I think the Vitamix has definitely elevated my cooking game.

 ROASTED CAULIFLOWER SOUP WITH TRUFFLE OIL

 - 2 cups thinly sliced leeks (white parts only), about 2 leeks